TassianaMilka/Course/Dio/Microsoft Copilot AI/O que são IAs Generativas/README.md

 # English

-#  Natural or Fake Natty?
-How to Win in the Era of Generative AI!
+#  What are Generative AI

 # Questions